AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.
 1. Click the **[!UICONTROL Filters]** selector.
-1. Complete as many filters as necessary to describe the record you want to find.
+1. Complete as many filters as necessary to describe the company you want to find.
 1. Click **[!UICONTROL Apply filters]** to apply desired filters.

 ### Search by keyword

-Use the search filter to find companies in the **Company Hierarchy** view by keyword.

-* If you search for a parent company, the search returns the parent company and all assigned companies.
-* If you search for a child company, the search returns only that specific company.
+Use the search filter to find parent companies in the **Company Hierarchy** view by keyword.
+When you search for a parent company, the search returns the parent company and all assigned companies.
+If you search for a child company, the search returns only that specific company.